+1 212 318 2000

 José Carlos Silva is a partner in Chevez, Ruiz, Zamarripa y Cia., S.C., a tax firm based in Mexico.
 He is a graduate of the Instituto Tecnológico Autónomo de México (ITAM) where he obtained his degree in Public Accounting in 1990.
 He has taken graduate Diploma courses at ITAM in business law and international taxation.
-He has been a member of the faculty at the School of Administration and Finance of the Universidad Panamericana.
+He is currently part of the faculty at the Instituto Tecnológico Autónomo de México.
 He is the author of numerous articles on taxation, including the General Report on the IFA’s 2011 Paris Congress “Cross-Border Business Restructuring” published in Cahiers de Droit Fiscal International.
-He sits on the Board of Directors and is a member of the Executive Committee of IFA, Grupo Mexicano, A.C., an organisation composed of Mexican experts in international taxation, the Mexican Branch of the International Fiscal Association.
+He sits on the Board of Directors and is a member of the Executive Committee of IFA, Grupo Mexicano, A.C., an organisation composed of Mexican experts in international taxation, the Mexican Branch of the International Fiscal Association (IFA).
 He presided over the Mexican Branch from 2002-2006 and has spoken at several IFA Annual Congresses.
-He is a member of the Nominations Committee of IFA.
+He is the Chairman of the Nominations Committee of IFA.

 Loyens & Loeff, Amsterdam